Fx73/Dance-Corp/README.md

 ### Game
  MVC pattern :
-  - gameModel with gameRound as main game loop
+  - gameModel with gameRound as main game loop, one per player
-  - gameDisplay with a gameModel associated
+  - gameDisplay with a gameModel associated, one per player
-  - gameController associated to a gameModel
+  - gameController associated to a gameModel, one per player
-  - and musicPlayer
+  - and one musicPlayer

 ### Pages
 Well ... the different app pages

 ### Services
 Hold the services for the differents part of the app, mainly the database.

 ### Shared
 Shared component : the header, the guard ...

+ ### Tauri src
+ Tauri is handling local file explorer, link with discord and link with Steam